KATAOKA GATÔ II

 1854: Matsunosuke and his adoptive father Kataoka Gadô II settle in Edo.

-January 1863: Gatô's rank in the Kamigata hyôbanki, tachiyaku section, is jô-jô-(hanshiro)kichi (superior - superior - almost excellent).
+1st lunar month of 1863: Gatô's rank in the Kamigata hyôbanki, tachiyaku section, is jô-jô-(hanshiro)kichi (superior - superior - (half-white) excellent) [visual].

-March 1863: Gatô plays in the same theater the roles of Momoi Wakasanosuke, Hayano Kampei, Katô Yomoshichi, Konami, Igo and Ishidô Umanojô in the drama "Kanadehon Chûshingura".
-He also plays the role of Fujiya Izaemon in the drama "Kuruwa Bunshô"; the role of the courtesan Ôgiya Yûgiri is played by Nakamura Sennosuke II.
+3rd lunar month of 1863: Gatô plays in the same theater the roles of Momonoi Wakasanosuke, Hayano Kanpei, Katô Yomoshichi, Konami, Igo and Ishidô Umanojô in the drama "Kanadehon Chûshingura".
+He also plays the role of Fujiya Izaemon in the drama "Kuruwa Bunshô"; the role of the courtesan Ôgiya Yûgiri is played by Nakamura Sennosuke.

 Spring 1866: he goes on tour in Ise, where he temporarily performs under the name of Kataoka Gadô.